Puffin Love

 His webbed feet frozen in place

-He had never a more perfect Puffin
+He had never seen a more perfect Puffin

 With such a beautiful face